Pathways for producing binary black holes with large misaligned spins in the isolated formation channel

 Tidal forces in a close, detached binary system drive the exchange of kinetic energy and angular momentum between the rotation of the components and their orbital motion.
 The binary approaches an equilibrium state of minimum kinetic energy where the orbit is circular, and the spins are synchronized and aligned with the orbital angular momentum.
 The strength of the tidal interaction is determined largely by the orbital separation and by the efficiency of the mechanisms that dissipate kinetic energy \cite{Zahn2008}.
 Various dissipation mechanisms misalign the tidal bulge relative to the line connecting the two stars' centers, which produces a torque as angular momentum is exchanged between the orbit and the rotation of the star.
 Two dissipation mechanisms are typically considered: (1) viscous/turbulent dissipation (convective damping) acting on the equilibrium tide, and (2) radiative damping acting on the dynamical tide \cite{Zahn1975}.

-We only consider tides acting on Wolf-Rayet (WR) stars after CEE has occurred, since the tidal torque is negligible at the very large pre-CEE separations.
+We only consider tides acting on Wolf-Rayet (WR) stars after CEE has occurred, since the tidal torque is negligible at the very large pre-CEE separations and since stable mass transfer alone shrinks the separation insufficiently \cite{Bavera2020b}.
 Tidal evolution depends on the orbital eccentricity of the binary, but in our model tides only operate after circularization due to RLOF (Pathway 1) or after the SN of the primary has produced modest eccentricity ($e < 0.4$) (Pathway 2).
 For these reasons, we assume circular orbits in our tidal evolution.

 WR stars have radiative envelopes and convective cores implying that radiative damping of the dynamical tide is the dominant mechanism of tidal dissipation \cite{Zahn1977}.
 However, we assume for simplicity that tidal dissipation is given by that of an equilibrium tide with a constant time lag in the weak-friction approximation, which leads to the following synchronization, alignment, and circularization timescales \cite{Hut1981} for tides acting on a star of mass $m$ due to its companion of mass $m_{\rm c}$ in a circular binary: